Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

+The runtimes of the solvers for multi-camera systems are assessed using an Intel(R) Core(TM) i7-7800X 3.50~GHz processor.
+The average runtime of the solvers over $10,000$ runs is shown in \cref{tab:SolverTime_generalized}.
+As a linear solver, \texttt{17pt-Li} is the most efficient one.
+All the proposed solvers have runtimes of $0.8 \sim 1.8$ milliseconds.
+The solvers \texttt{6pt-Our-inter56}, \texttt{6pt-Our-inter48}, and \texttt{6pt-Our-intra} are more efficient than the seminal \texttt{6pt-Stew{\'e}nius} among the minimal solvers.

-In Section~4.1 of the paper, we design two simulated scenarios to test the numerical stability.
+To test the numerical stability, we design two simulated scenarios.
 First, we design a simulated two-camera rig composed of two perspective cameras.
 The orientations of the two perspective cameras are roughly forward-facing with random perturbation.
 This setting is practical for autonomous driving with two front-facing cameras.
-Second, we design a simulated generalized camera composed of omnidirectional cameras.
+Second, we design a simulated generalized camera composed of twelve omnidirectional cameras.
 The extrinsic parameters, including orientation and position, are totally random.
-We report the results for the solvers under the first scenario below in the paper.
-The results for generalized cameras under the second scenario are shown in the supplementary material.